corticalstack/azure-ai-foundry-examples/CONTRIBUTING.md

 ## Issues

-All forms of feedback are welcome through [issues](https://github.com/corticalstack/azure-ai-foundry-examples/issues/new).
-Please provide as much detail as possible when reporting issues.
+All forms of feedback are welcome through [issues](https://github.com/corticalstack/azure-ai-foundry-examples/issues/new/choose).
+We provide templates for bug reports and feature requests to help you provide all the necessary information.
+Please select the appropriate template and fill it out as completely as possible.

 ## Pull Requests